On Group Relative Policy Optimization Collapse in Agent Search: The Lazy Likelihood-Displacement: Case Studies of Likelihood Displacement

 \textbf{Case 2: Low-likelihood, longer incorrect trajectories.} Fig.~\ref{fig:geeh-correct} and Fig.~\ref{fig:geeh-incorrect} present rollouts for ``Who is the main character in green eggs and ham?''.
 In the incorrect case, the model begins with a long, low-likelihood \texttt{<think>} segment.
 Because the likelihood of early tokens is extremely small, sampling drifts into semantically meaningless regions of the distribution, producing an extended sequence of nonsensical text.
-This also leads the model to violate the tool protocol, which subsequently triggers corrective feedback in the \texttt{<information>} channel.
+This behavior also causes the model to violate the tool protocol, triggering the system’s \textbf{corrective rule} in the \texttt{<information>} channel, without which the interaction fails.
 Although the model eventually issues a valid search, it still produces an incorrect answer (``The first-person narrator'').
 This trajectory is both \emph{longer} and \emph{lower-likelihood} than its correct counterpart, causing GRPO to assign it large negative prediction-error weights and accumulate many negative-gradient summands across tokens.
 In contrast, the correct trajectory remains short and high-confidence, performing a single search followed by the correct answer ``Sam-I-Am''.
 Together, these examples concretely demonstrate how low-likelihood, overlong incorrect responses can dominate gradients and drive the LLD Death Spiral, even when the environment occasionally nudges the model back toward valid tool use.